DIVORCE – Don’t play chess by using your children as pawns

 About Divorce Attorney Cape Town:

 Bertus Preller is a Divorce Attorney in Cape Town and has more than 20 years experience in most sectors of the law and 13 years as a practicing attorney.
-He specializes in Family law and Divorce Law at Abrahams and Gross Attorneys Inc. in Cape Town.
+He specializes in Family law and Divorce Law in Cape Town.
 Bertus is also the Family Law expert on Health24.com and on the expert panel of Law24.com and is frequently quoted on Family Law issues in newspapers such as the Sunday Times and Business Times.
 His areas of expertise are Divorce Law, Family Law, Divorce Mediation, Parenting Plans, Parental Responsibilities and Rights, Custody (care and contact) of children, same sex marriages, unmarried fathers rights, domestic violence matters, international divorce law, digital rights, media law and criminal law.

 Relocation of parents to another province, town or country

 Relocation disputes between parents are frequent in our courts.
 Relocation can involve relocation to another town, province or country.
 Where both parents have guardianship it necessarily follows that consent from both parents will be needed when one parent decide to relocate with a minor child.
 It is important to note that there is no section in the Children’s Act that deals specifically with relocation.
 The closest that the Children’s Act gets to relocation is section 45 that deals with the jurisdiction of the court in matters where a child is removed from the Republic of South Africa.